Quarterly Spanish National Accounts: main aggregates

 - 17.2Data revision - practice

 The advance of QSNA results for quarter t is published around t + 30 days.
+Likewise, the seasonally and calendar adjusted data (SAC) of the Advance results of the Quarterly National Accounts (QNA) incorporates the revision of the seasonally and calendar adjusted data of previous quarters, in the case of quarters not previously estimated by the Annual Accounts.
 These results are updated around t + 90 days.
 At the same time, updated results are disseminated from the previous quarters of the current year.
 In addition, in the case of the second quarter of each year, revised results are disseminated from the first quarter of year T-3, consistent with the policy of review of results of the Annual National Accounts of Spain.
-The values of the indicators MAR and RMAR for the annual quarterly GDP rate in terms of volume (corrected for seasonal and calendar effects) for the period between the first quarter of 2015 and the fourth quarter of 2018 are:
+The values of the indicators MAR and RMAR for the annual quarterly GDP rate in terms of volume (corrected for seasonal and calendar effects) for the period between the first quarter of 2018 and the fourth quarter of 2022 are:

 MAR is the absolute average size of revisions, where the revision is defined as the difference between the two estimates and the average extends to a number of revisions of the same data.